 It is unlikely that dwellings built prior to 2008 would have an air permeability of less than 5m3/(hr.m2), at 50 Pa unless extensive air tightness measures have been carried out

-You need to register your warranty online or via the post in order to activate the warranty for your stove. http://service.henleystoves.com/

-Failing to register your stove will only give you standard Henley Warranty.
+You need to register your warranty online at. https://henleystoves.com/warranty/ Failing to register your stove will only give you standard Henley Warranty.

 Warranty Terms & Conditions